maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 We can write JavaScript to create, modify and delete HTML elements, set styles, classes and attributes, and listen and respond to events.

-DOM tree is generated from an HTML document, which we can then interact with;
+DOM tree is generated from an HTML document, which we can then interact with.
-Application Programming Interface

 DOM is a very complex API that contains lots of methods and properties to interact with the DOM tree